RedisLabs/redislabs-docs/content/embeds/tryout-redisearch-2.md

 ### Creating indexes

-Let's create a new index called "database_idx".
+Let's create a new index called "`database_idx`".
 When you define the index, you must pass in the structure of the data you are adding to the index.
-In this example, we have four fields: title (TEXT), body (TEXT), url (TEXT), and weight (NUMERIC), and the title has a weight of 5.0.
+In this example, we have four fields: `title` (`TEXT`), `body` (`TEXT`), `url` (`TEXT`) and `visits` (`NUMERIC`), with the title field having a higher weight than the others (`5.0`).

-1. Connect to Redis.
+1. Connect to Redis (replace 12543 with the port number your RediSearch is running on).

     ```sh
     $ redis-cli -p 12543
     127.0.0.1:12543>
     ```

-1. Create the schema:
+2. Create the schema:

     ```sh
-    127.0.0.1:12543> FT.CREATE database_idx PREFIX 1 "doc:" SCORE_FIELD "doc_weight" SCHEMA title TEXT body TEXT url TEXT doc_weight NUMERIC
+    127.0.0.1:12543> FT.CREATE database_idx PREFIX 1 "doc:" SCORE_FIELD "doc_weight" SCHEMA title TEXT body TEXT url TEXT visits NUMERIC
     ```

-    This command indexes all of the hashes with the prefix "doc:".
+    This command indexes all of the hashes with the prefix "`doc:`" as well as all the future ones that will be created.

-    By default, all hashes get a score of 1.0.
+    By default, all hashes get a score of 1.0, but if we need to be able to assign document-specific score to documents, we can do that too.
+We only need to specify in the schema the name of the hash element in which we will define the document score which will override the default of 1.0.
+This is done by using the `SCORE_FIELD` directive.
-    In this example, the SCORE_FIELD directive specifies a "weight" field whose value can override the default score for a document.
+    In our example, `SCORE_FIELD` specifies a "`doc_weight`" field.

 {{< note >}}
 For databases in a Redis Cloud Essentials subscription, you need to add the index name to the document key as a tag to make sure that the index and the documents are located on the same shard: